tareq403/Docker-Tutorial/readme.md

 1. `redis-image` to demonstrate running a docker container from an existing image.
 2. `simpleweb` to create a docker image from a simple NodeJS app, and run it in the container.
 3. `visits` to run multiple docker container and communicate between them through docker-compose.
+4. `frontend` to setup dev, test, and prod environment